eeshanl/Coding-Problems/Priority Queue (Min Heap) Implementation/README.md

 # Priority Queue Implementation with Binary Min Heap
-Implemented Priority Queue interface with a binary min heap.
+Implemented Priority Queue interface with a Binary Min Heap.
 I represented the heap with an array.

 ## Methods included: